gitlabhq/gitlabhq/doc/ci/examples/dast.md

 [Dynamic Application Security Testing (DAST)](https://en.wikipedia.org/wiki/Dynamic_program_analysis) is using the popular open source tool [OWASP ZAProxy](https://github.com/zaproxy/zaproxy) to perform an analysis on your running web application.
+Since it is based on [ZAP Baseline](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan) DAST will perform passive scanning only;
+it will not actively attack your application.

 It can be very useful combined with [Review Apps](../review_apps/index.md).